 It is an anti-scratch, and anti-fog injected cylindrical dual lens.
 Which for you means that you will always see clearly while skiing.
 The downside is that it's flat.
 This suggests that you'll encounter a little more distortion and glare.

 With their silicone-ribbed strap and triple layer face foam, these goggles protect you against bruises.
 These goggles also fit on most helmets.

 The use of a cylindrical lens is noticeable in the pricing of the product as spherical lenses are more expensive.
-The product is available on Amazon, Spy Optic store and online retail stores like EVO for $80 to $140.
 The ski goggles come with a lifetime warranty except for damaged caused by incidents or improper use.

 - OTG (OVER-THE-GLASSES) DESIGN - Ski goggles that fits over glasses.
 Suitable for both ADULTS AND YOUTH.